James McNeill Whistler: Personal relationships

-In Paris Whistler was friends with members of the Symbolist circle of artists, writers and poets that included Stéphane Mallarmé and Marcel Schwob.
-Schwob had met Whistler in the mid-1890s through Stéphane Mallarmé they had other mutual friends including Oscar Wilde (until they argued) and Whistler's brother-in-law, Charles Whibley.
+In Paris, Whistler was friends with members of the Symbolist circle of artists, writers and poets that included Stéphane Mallarmé and Marcel Schwob.
+Schwob had met Whistler in the mid-1890s through Stéphane Mallarmé; they had other mutual friends, including Oscar Wilde (until they argued) and Whistler's brother-in-law, Charles Whibley.

-Whistler was friendly with many French artists, including Henri Fantin-Latour, Alphonse Legros, and Courbet.
+Whistler was friendly with many French artists, including Henri Fantin-Latour, Alphonse Legros, and Gustave Courbet.
 He illustrated the book Les Chauves-Souris with Antonio de La Gandara.
-He also knew Édouard Manet and the Impressionists, notably Monet, and Edgar Degas.
+He also knew Édouard Manet and the Impressionists, notably Claude Monet, and Edgar Degas.
 As a young artist, he was a close friend of Dante Gabriel Rossetti, a member of the Pre-Raphaelite Brotherhood.
 His close friendships with Monet and poet Stéphane Mallarmé, who translated the Ten O'Clock lecture into French, helped strengthen respect for Whistler by the French public.
 Whistler was friendly with his fellow students at Gleyre's studio, including Ignace Schott, whose son Leon Dabo Whistler later would mentor.

 Whistler's lover and model for The White Girl, Joanna Hiffernan, also posed for Gustave Courbet.
 Historians speculate that Courbet used her as the model for his erotic paintings Le Sommeil and L'Origine du monde, possibly leading to the breakup of the friendship between Whistler and Courbet.

 During the 1870s and much of the 1880s, he lived with his model and mistress Maud Franklin.
 Her ability to endure long, repetitive sittings helped Whistler develop his portrait skills.
 He not only made several excellent portraits of her, but she was also a helpful stand-in for other sitters.
+Whistler had two daughters by Maud Franklin: Ione (born circa 1877) and Maud McNeill Whistler Franklin (born 1879).
+Maud sometimes referred to herself as 'Mrs. Whistler', and in the census of 1881 gave her name as 'Mary M. Whistler'.

-Whistler had several illegitimate children, of whom Charles James Whistler Hanson (1870–1935) is the best documented.
+Whistler had several extramarital children, of whom Charles James Whistler Hanson (1870–1935) is the best documented.
 After Whistler parted from his mistress Joanna Hiffernan, she helped to raise Hanson, even though his mother was the parlour maid, Louisa Fanny Hanson.
-Whistler had two daughters by Maud Franklin: Ione (born circa 1877) and Maud McNeill Whistler Franklin (born 1879).
-She sometimes referred to herself as 'Mrs. Whistler', and in the census of 1881 gave her name as 'Mary M. Whistler'.